-Dividing each advertisement into components (Company Description, Job Responsibilities, Job Qualifications) and calculating the results of each section.

-I To obtain a deeper understanding of how gendered words are useful advertisements see if words are being used in a way that reinforces stereotypes of a gender's competencies his work was supported by the Natural Sciences and Engineerit Research Council of Canada (NSERC), and the Program for rgraduate Research Experience (PURE) at the University

-Creating our own gender decoder using machine learning.

-Consider the context of words to determine if they are being used in a "gendered sense", prevent advertisements from adding gendered words that aren't used in a gendered sense eg. The word 'kind' as an adjective means 'considerate' (feminine), while as a noun it means "type" (neutral)
+- Dividing each advertisement into components (Company Description, Job Responsibilities, Job Qualifications) and calculating the results of each section. - To obtain a deeper understanding of how gendered words are used in advertisements - see if words are being used in a way that reinforces stereotypes of a gender's competencies - Creating our own gender decoder using machine learning - Consider the context of words to determine if they are being used in a "gendered sense" - prevent advertisements from adding gendered words that aren't used in a gendered sense eg. The word "kind" as an adjective means "considerate" (feminine), while as a noun it means "type" (neutral)